patrickf2000/basic/README.md

 StrLen-> Get the length of a string
 Char-> Get the character at a specific location, or the location of a specific character
 Kill-> Clear a particular variable
-Destroy-> Clear all variables and the local memory
+Destroy-> (vars,mem,all) Clear all variables and/or the local memory
 Abs-> Get the absolute value of a number
 Random-> Generate a random number
 Color-> Set the text color